 Do I need to cycle for 60 minutes to do this test?

 No, the Cycling Performance Test can be also done in 20, 30, or 40 minutes.

 Watch this video for a step-by-step guide to setting up and taking Polar’s Cycling Test.

 How often should I do the cycling test?

 We recommend doing the Cycling Performance Test once in two to three months to ensure that your power zones are always up-to-date.

 Why does my running VO2max differ from my cycling VO2max?

 The difference between cycling and running VO2max is related to how your muscles work during different activities.
-It is typically easier to activate a greater amount of muscle mass in running rather than in cycling, and therefore achieve higher VO2max.
+It is typically easier to activate a more significant amount of muscle mass in running than in cycling, therefore achieving higher VO2max.